 A person to whom a direction is given under section 39, 40, 41 or 42 must not, without reasonable excuse, fail to comply with the direction.

+Penalty:

-Penalty: a fine of 100 PU.
+(a) unless paragraph (b) applies — a fine of 100 PU;

+(b) if the person was given the direction under section 39 and the person was, at the time the direction was given, driving the vehicle so as to escape pursuit by a police officer — imprisonment for 2 years, but the minimum penalty is a fine of 100 PU; and, in any event, the court convicting the person must order that the offender is disqualified from holding or obtaining a driver’s licence for a period of not less than 2 years.

+[Section 44 amended by No. 59 of 2012 s.
+14.]

 Division 4 — Power to move vehicles

 45. Moving unattended vehicle to exercise Division 5 powers